What is Takt Time?

 You could think of it in this way: cycle time measures the supply, while takt time describes the demand, and lead time deals with internal flow and process efficiency.

 Why should you gauge the takt time?

-Because takt time ties to how often and how much of a product your customer demands, calculating it allows you to gauge the speed at which you need to be working to satisfy the customer.
-If your team produces too slowly, then the customer may move their business elsewhere, and if too much of the product is made, or it’s produced too quickly, your inventory will increase, leading to an increase in waste and hence a reduction in profit.
+Because takt time ties to how often and how much of a product your customer demands, calculating it allows you to gauge the speed you need to be working to satisfy the customer.
+If your team produces too slowly, then the customer may move their business elsewhere.
+If you manufacture too much or too quickly, the inventory will increase, leading to waste and a profit reduction.

 Also, takt time gives managers and staff an indication of how things are progressing.
-Both the team and the manager can easily see if they are behind or in front of the required production pace.
+The team and the manager can easily see if they are behind or in front of the required production pace.

-Takt time should be similar to, or just over the throughput time, which measures how long it takes to produce one item, while takt time is how long it should take.
+The takt time should be similar to or slightly over the throughput time, which measures how long it takes to produce one item.
+Takt time indicates how long it should take.

 How to better meet the process’ takt time?

 There are a few things you can do to get closer to aligning the process with the calculated takt time: